Quarter, Really

 Method 2: The Roll-First Approach

 If you have paper wrappers (banks give them free), fill two rolls.
 Each roll takes 40 quarters.
 Fill one, fill the second.
-Worth adding: when both wrappers close cleanly, you have $20.
+Day to day, when both wrappers close cleanly, you have $20.
 No counting past 40 required.

 Method 3: The Kitchen Scale

 Weigh the empty container.
 Tare it.
-Add quarters until you hit 453.Even so, 6 grams (or 500 grams if you suspect silver).
+Add quarters until you hit 453.Worth adding: 6 grams (or 500 grams if you suspect silver).
 This works best when you're sorting a massive mixed jar and just want to pull out $20 worth fast.

 Method 4: Coin Counting Machines